Arron Banks: Post-referendum events

 The National Crime Agency investigated Leave.EU, Banks and Bilney, as well as other individuals and entities, following the referral of material from a second Electoral Commission investigation.
 The referral was announced amid concerns that Banks was not the true source of £8m donated to Leave.EU.
 In September 2019 the National Crime Agency said it had found no evidence of criminality after investigating a series of claims against the Brexit campaign group Leave.EU and Arron Banks.
 The NCA said: "It will therefore take no further action against Mr Banks, Ms Bilney, Better for the Country Ltd or Leave.EU in respect of this specific matter."

-Banks claims that in 2018, Barclays closed his bank accounts, including business accounts, due to his political views.
+Banks said that Barclays closed his bank accounts in 2018, including business accounts, due to his political views.